What do the Cold War, Google, and a fitness tracker have in common?

 Although the history of ibeacons’ development is short, the impressive speed of its widespread growth makes BLE beacons the future of indoor navigation.

-When you have your unique idea for an indoor navigation solution, feel free to join the development earlier.
+When you have your unique idea for an indoor navigation solution, feel free to contact Ukraine software development company.
 And it will be your idea that will change the market.